 Question: What is the MAV understanding of food, at surface and depth?

 Food is totality.
-The nature of the mind depends greatly on food what we eat.
-Because food is not only nourishes the body it nourishes the mind too.
+The nature of the mind depends greatly on what food we eat, because food not only nourishes the body — it nourishes the mind too.

-Food should be organically grown, includes the 6 tastes, cooked and prepared with the correct spices to aid proper digestion.
+Food should be organically grown, should include the six tastes, and be cooked and prepared with the correct spices to aid proper digestion.
 This is the best kind of food for good digestion and vitality.
-Eating your main main meal at lunch (around 12:30 PM) and sufficient quantity to satisfy the hunger as well as eating with peace and happiness will have profound effect on digestion and vitality.
+Eating your main meal at lunch (around 12:30 PM), of sufficient quantity to satisfy the hunger, as well as eating with peace and happiness will have a profound effect on digestion and vitality.

-Certain foods which give direct ojas or vitality (Always favor organically grown foods.
-If available use foods grown according to the principals of Vedic organic agriculture):
+Certain foods give direct ojas, or vitality (Always favor organically grown foods.
+If available, use foods grown according to the principles of Vedic organic agriculture):

 For more information on foods visit mapi.com.